Victim Support is looking for a full time Initial Response Officer based in Bristol.

 Victim Support (VS) is an independent charity for people affected by crime in England and Wales.
 We work towards a world where people affected by crime or traumatic events get the support they need and respect they deserve.

 This is a frontline, telephone based role acting as a first point of contact for clients and partner organisations.
 The successful candidate will be professional, supportive and empathetic, and will work effectively in a busy environment.
 They will be enthusiastic and able to manage their own workload whilst working flexibly as part of a wider team.

 Victim Support offers competitive rewards and benefits including pension and life assurance, 25 days annual leave (pro-rata), voluntary benefits such as season ticket loans and the opportunity to play a key role in a national charity providing world-class services to victims and witnesses and being a vital force for change.

-Victim Support is committed to providing an inclusive and supportive environment for our staff.
+Victim Support is committed to supporting and promoting equality and diversity and to creating an inclusive working environment.
 We believe having a diverse workforce at all levels allows us to represent the communities we serve and connect better with people affected by crime.
-We welcome applicants from all communities and as part of our commitment to the Race at Work Charter we would particularly welcome applicants from BAME communities.
+We believe this can be achieved through attracting, developing and retaining a diverse range of staff from many different backgrounds.
+We therefore welcome applicants from all communities and monitor the diversity of applicants to analyse if we are representative of the communities we serve in terms of sex, ethnicity, disability, sexual orientation, trans identity, relationship status, religion or belief, caring responsibilities, age and socio-economic status.
+As part of our commitment to the Race at Work Charter we would particularly welcome applicants from BAME communities.